 13. Use local promotion opportunities

-• Send direct mail featuring discounts to potential customers
+- Send direct mail featuring discounts to potential customers

 14. Partner with a third-party delivery platform

-Using a third-party delivery platform is another way to expand your reach and develop a new revenue channel for your business.
+Using a third-party delivery platform is another way to expand your reach and develop a new revenue stream for your business.
 Some platforms even offer built-in marketing solutions to help you reach more people and increase sales.

 Ready to increase your restaurant sales?